Spartan-119/Spartan-119/README.md

 I am an attentive computer science graduate, competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.

-I am also a proficient public speaker, who in my spare time could be found reading a book, playing guitar, or PETTING A DOG.
+I also like debating, reading books on Philosophy, Psychology, technology, and the Biblical laws (Torah).
+I am also guilty of spending too much time PETTING A DOG.

 💬 Ask me about Machine Learning, Linear regression, data structures & algo, and guitar-related-stuff.